 - Drain any remaining water from the product and the rinse tanks.
 These remainders will cause unwanted dilution of the antifreeze.
 After you drain filter housings, inspect and clean filters.

 - Choose your anti-freeze.
 Automotive anti-freeze works, but’s it’s toxic and you can’t spray or drain it on the ground.
 Liquid fertilizer is sometimes used, but it’s corrosive, crystallizes when cold, and is not recommended.
 The best product is RV Antifreeze.
 It’s friendly to rubber and plastic, considered non-toxic, and can protect down to the coldest temperatures.
 Some dealers carry specific sprayer antifreeze.

-- Add between 25 and 50 gallons of antifreeze to the product tank.
+- Add between 25 and 50 gallons of antifreeze to the product tank, or if you have one, to the clean water tank.
 Most larger sprayers need at least 25 gallons just to prime the plumbing.
-If you have a rinse tank, add the antifreeze to it instead.

 - If you have a rinse tank, start a normal rinse procedure.
 Run the product pump, drawing from the rinse tank and pushing the material through the wash down nozzles into the product tank.
 Once the rinse introduction is complete, an automatic rinse procedure may subsequently open various lines leading to the tank as it swirls the rinse solution through the tank.
 Familiarize yourself with the specifics of that process.

 - If rinsing valves are manually controlled, once the antifreeze is in the product tank, run the pump, drawing from the tank and circulating back to the tank via agitation.
 If you have any other bypass lines, such as sparge, make sure the valve is opened.
 Run for two to three minutes.

 - If you have an on-sprayer eductor system, run the antifreeze past it and activate the eductor wash process.